codlark/cls/docs/Briks.md

 Because values are evaluated until there are no more briks, this would end up evaluating a brik with the name of whatever is in `[someBrik]`.

 `[#| VALUE ]` - the math brik
 The math brik performs arithmetic. `VALUE` can contain any number of operators and they will be processed according to the order of operations.
 If any operand is not a number parsing will stop with an error.
 Inches will be converted to pixels before performing any arithmetic.
 Parentheses `( )` are currently not allowed.
+Like with the comparison brik above units are ignored, however negative numbers are still negative.
 Accepted operators are:

  * `+` - addition